zjipsen/text-search/README.md

 usage: python scrape.py

-The goal of this script is to have a way to search through ALL text content on my blog, including tags, comments, quotes, and titles, not just through specific tags or by scrolling through the archive.
+The goal of this script is to have a way to search through ALL text content on tumblr blogs, including tags, comments, quotes, and titles, not just through specific tags or by scrolling through the archive.

 Loosely based on https://first-web-scraper.readthedocs.io/en/latest/

-Edge cases:
-'it', 'an', 'a', 'the'

 Input options:
 search for multiple words appearing in the same post (order irrelevant)